 - No audio or video recordings of the hearings may be made.

-- The University reserves the right to have an attorney present in an advisory capacity.
+- The University reserves the right to have an attorney as a part of the Conduct Board hearing process.

-- If the accused student does not appear for the hearing at its scheduled time, the hearing will proceed at the discretion of the Chair.
+- If the accused student does not appear for the hearing at its scheduled time, the hearing shall proceed at the discretion of the Chair.

-- Strict conformity to the legal rules of evidence will not be required at hearings.
+- Strict conformity to the legal rules of evidence shall not be required at hearings.
 A finding of culpability in all matters shall be based on a preponderance of the evidence.

 Section G: Procedure

-The Chair shall explain the function of the hearing, verify that the accused student and the complainant are aware of the rights of a student before the hearing panel and inform the accused student and the complainant that she or he and all witnesses will be asked to affirm the truthfulness of their testimony and that providing false information to the hearing panel is a violation in itself.
+The Chair shall explain the function of the hearing, verify that the accused student and the complainant are aware of the rights of a student before the hearing panel and inform the accused student and the complainant that all participants shall be asked to affirm the truthfulness of their testimony and that providing false information to the hearing panel is a violation in itself.

 The Chair shall ask whether there will be any witnesses testifying on behalf of the accused student and the complainant, advise the accused student and the complainant of the right to be present at all stages of the hearing process except deliberation, read the charges, and inform the accused student and the complainant that the hearing is being tape-recorded (in the case of a University Conduct Board).